alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 directly by means of "bad pixel maps" (XML format) or inferred from test images (formats including TIFF), and then to inspect the results using the facilities offered by the package.
-The software is freely available under MIT licence, accessible from the two github repositories referenced above.
+The software is freely available under MIT licence, accessible from the two Zenodo repositories referenced above.
 To the best of our knowledge, there is no other comparable package or web application making methods of spatial statistics available for panel-based image data of arbitrary architecture.